baksaad/DevOpsProject/README.md

 ### Vagrantfile

-Our `Vagrantfile` specifies the configurations for our virtual machine (VM).
-Here's an example based on your provided information:
+Our `Vagrantfile` specifies the configurations for our virtual machine (VM):

 ```ruby
 Vagrant.configure("2") do |config|